bitcart/bitcart-docs/bitcart-basics/try-it-out.md

 - the process documented on the [Custom integration](../integrations/custom-integration.md)
 - or the [store POS](../guides/store-pos.md), if you are the owner of the instance

-See the [What's Next](https://docs.bitcart.ai/getting-started/whatsnext) page for other options on how to continue exploring Bitcart.

 ## Bitcart Demo <a id="bitcart-demo"></a>

 To see Bitcart in action, visit our demo apps and stores or check out some of the stores using Bitcart in production.